 Classical instruments take many years of practice to unlock proficiency.
 The world of classical music has a proud tradition of first-class dynamic, rhythmic, and tonal facilities.
 Lessons with a professional musician can help even the youngest student progress greatly down the long road to solid musicianship.
 In addition, flute players who work with a private teacher will find themselves advancing significantly faster than those who leave their studies in the band room.
 A teacher encourages students to achieve their fullest potential and gives them the materials they need to improve tone, reading, and musicianship, so students will often find themselves auditioning and placing in high-ranking ensembles, in addition to finding success in their school band or orchestra.

-Whether the lessons be on flute, bass, guitar, ukulele, or piano, a music education with Brandon Giltz of New Orleans Guitar Lessons has a lot to offer to just about anyone.
+Whether the lessons be on flute, bass, guitar, ukulele, or piano, a music education with Aila Scott of New Orleans Guitar Lessons has a lot to offer to just about anyone.